 The Body in the Barn

-Business is business, so when Sandra, an old college friend of Jennifer's, shows up to say she is closing her antiques store she can't feel too bad for her especially as Sandra is allowing her to have fist pick from her stock and only taking a percentage on what she sells which is a good thing as money is tight at the business.
-But when Jennifer goes looking through Sandra's stock at an old barn she finds a dead body, a former boyfriend of Sandra's, and when Sandra is arrested on suspicion of murder Jennifer once again turns amateur detective with a little help from her computer genius son.
+Business is business, so when Sandra (Kirsten Robek - Jingle All the Way 2), an old college friend of Jennifer's (Lori Loughlin - Northpole: Open for Christmas), shows up to say she is closing her antiques store Jennifer can't feel too bad for her especially as Sandra is allowing her to have fist pick from her stock and only taking a percentage on what she sells, which is a good thing as money is tight at the business.
+But when Jennifer goes looking through Sandra's stock at an old barn she discovers a dead body, a former boyfriend of Sandra's, and when Sandra is arrested on suspicion of murder Jennifer once again turns amateur detective with a little help from her computer genius son.

-I think it was back in 2014 when I first noticed a trend forming for made for TV movie franchises surrounding someone, usually a small business owner, playing amateur detective and for a time I really enjoyed these movies.
-But one after another has been made and just two years later my enthusiasm for these movies has truly waned.
-As such when I sat down to watch "Garage Sale Mystery: Guilty Until Proven Innocent" I did so with a slight air of reluctance because at best this movie was only going to be average and more than likely highly telegraphed with its unsubtle clues.
+I think it was back in 2014 when I first noticed a trend forming for made for TV movie franchises surrounding someone, usually a small business owner, playing amateur detective, and for a time I really enjoyed these movies.
+But one after another has been made and just two years later my enthusiasm for these amateur detective movies has truly waned.
+As such when I sat down to watch "Garage Sale Mystery: Guilty Until Proven Innocent" I did so with a slight air of reluctance because at best this movie was only going to be average and more than likely highly telegraphed with a lot of unsubtle clues.

 What this all boils down to is that "Garage Sale Mystery: Guilty Until Proven Innocent" is at best only okay and between there being too many amateur detective movies and this one over doing the forced nature of being unsubtle it walks very close to the line of being too cheesy at times.